 - Have we talked about what we’re going to do?
 Are we just making out, or are we gonna fuck?

 In general, it’s best to be as direct and clear as possible.
-If somebody reacts negatively, remember that not everyone will feel that way and that you deserve credit for your strength.
+If somebody reacts negatively, remember that not everyone will feel that way, that you deserve credit for your strength, and that another person’s ignorance about HIV is not a reflection of your value.
 Give time to the person to think about what you’ve said, and remember that people’s reactions can change over time.